eminga/ts3updater/README.md

 If you use TSDNS, make sure the service is stopped before you execute this script.

+### Update the server automatically
+As the server is only updated if a new version is available, you can also use the script to automate updates.
+Simply create a cronjob which executes the script for instance hourly or daily.
+A crontab entry to run ts3updater daily at 13:37 could look like this: `37 13 * * * /home/ts/teamspeak3-server_linux_amd64/ts3updater.sh`.
+You might want to append ` >/dev/null 2>&1` if you don't want to get a mail each time the script is run.

 ## What this script does
 1. Determine the OS and CPU architecture
 2. Check if there is an existing installation and determine its version